Amortized Conditional Normalized Maximum Likelihood: Reliable Out of Distribution Uncertainty Estimation: Conditional Normalized Maximum Likelihood

-We see that this conditional distribution is amenable to our usual inductive learning procedure, where $(x_{1:n-1}, y_{1:n-1})$ is our training set, and we want a predictive distribution over labels $y_n$ for a new test input $x_n$.
+We note that the inner maximization is only over the next label $y_n$ that we are predicting, rather than the full sequence as before.
+This prediction strategy is now amenable to our typical supervised learning setting, where $(x_{1:n-1}, y_{1:n-1})$ is our training set, and we want to output a predictive distribution over labels $y_n$ for a new test input $x_n$.

-\textbf{CNML provides conservative predictions.} For each query point, CNML considers each potential label and the model that would be most consistent with that label and with the training set.
-If such a model assigns high probability to that label, the minimax regret forces CNML to assign relatively high probability to it.
-In particular, compared to simply letting a model trained only on the training set extrapolate blindly, we expect CNML to give more conservative predictions on out-of-distribution inputs, since it explicitly considers what would have happened if the new data point had been included in the training dataset with each particular label.
+\textbf{CNML provides conservative predictions.} Here we motivate why CNML can provide reasonable uncertainty estimates for out-of-distribution inputs.
+For each query point, CNML considers each potential label and finds the model that would be most consistent with that label and with the training set.
+If that model assigns high probability to the label, then minimizing the worst-case regret forces CNML to assign relatively high probability to it.
+Compared to simply letting a model trained only on the training set extrapolate to OOD inputs, we expect CNML to give more conservative predictions on OOD inputs, since it explicitly considers what would have happened if the new data point had been labeled with each possible label.

 We use a 2D logistic regression example to illustrate CNML's conservative predictions, showing a heatmap of CNML probabilities in Figure~\ref{fig:cnml-heatmap}.
-CNML provides uniform predictions on most of the input space that is far from the training samples.
-In Figure~\ref{fig:cnml-basic}, we illustrate how CNML arrives at these predictions, showing the predictions for the parameters $\hat{\theta}_0$ and $\hat{\theta}_1$, corresponding to labeling the test point (shown in pink in Figure~\ref{fig:cnml-basic}, left) with either the label 0 or 1.
+CNML provides uniform predictions on most of the input space away from the training samples.
+In Figure~\ref{fig:cnml-basic}, we illustrate how CNML arrives at these predictions, showing the predictions for the parameters $\hat{\theta}_0$ and $\hat{\theta}_1$, corresponding to labeling the test point (shown in pink in Figure~\ref{fig:cnml-basic}, left) with either label 0 or 1.

 However, CNML may be too conservative when the model class $\Theta$ is very expressive.
 Na\"{i}vely applying CNML with large model classes can result in the per-label models fitting their labels for the query point arbitrarily well, such that CNML gives unhelpful uniform predictions even on inputs we would hope to reasonably extrapolate on.
 We see this in the 2D logistic regression example in Figure \ref{fig:cnml-heatmap}.
-Thus, the model class $\Theta$ would need to be restricted in some form.
+Thus, the model class $\Theta$ would need to be restricted in some form, for example by only considering parameters within a certain distance from the training set solution as a hard constraint.